huggingface/datasets/docs/source/loading_datasets.rst

 Selecting a split
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't provide a :obj:`split` argument to :func:`nlp.load_dataset`, this method will return a dictionnary containing a datasets for each split in the dataset.
+If you don't provide a :obj:`split` argument to :func:`nlp.load_dataset`, this method will return a dictionary containing a datasets for each split in the dataset.

 .. code-block::